 In 1936, Joseph Goebbels appointed conductor Heinz Drewes, the Generalmusikdirektor of Altenburg and an influential member of the Nazi party, to head a department of music in the Propaganda Ministry.
 Dr. Drewes new position made him second only to Peter Raabe - who succeeded Richard Strauss as President - of the Reichsmusikkammer.
 Though Michael Kater (The Twisted Muse, Oxford University Press ) notes that the responsibilities of Raabe and Drewes were sufficiently entangled that it is difficult to sort out who wielded the most power.
 Kater notes that near the end of 1943 that it was Drewes whom Goebbels credited with having revived Berlin's musical scene after a year of severe air attacks.

-After his denazification, Drewes was employed at the Nuremberg Conservatory.
+After denazification proceedings, Drewes was employed at the Nuremberg Conservatory.
 Eventually a story emerged that anytime during the Third Reich that Drewes conducted - and it was evidently only with the radio orchestras - he used a pseudonym, due to his high profile in the régime.
 Small wonder, Drewes was personally responsible for who got hired or fired in the orchestras of the Reich.
 Alternatively, this pseudonym could have been a post-war convenience for Urania and all involved.

 When the Varese-Sarabande re-release of this recording appeared in 1979, someone who claimed that he had been associated with Urania insisted that the performers were actually Hans von Benda and the Bamberg Symphony, further muddying the waters.